kristianfoerster/melodist/README.md

 ### Precipitation
 * `method='equal'` (P1): In order to derive hourly from daily values, the daily total is simply divided by 24 resulting in an equal distribution.
 * `method='cascade'` (P2): The cascade model is more complex and requires a parameter estimation method (`calc_precipitation_stats()`).
 Statistics can be calculated using different options (parameters).
 Using the keyword `months`, the seasons for which the statistics will be calculated independently can be specified (see example file).
 The keyword `percentile` allows one to adjust the threshold to separate precipitation intensities into two classes (low and high) for building the parameters.
 The default value is 50% (median).
 An additional optional argument `avg_stats` is used to decide whether statistics of all cascade levels will be averaged (default is `True`).
 All options previously listed are optional and can be changed to tune the disaggregation results.
 A new feature also allows for working with 5 minutes precipitation data.
 Both functions `disagg_prec_cascade()`and `aggregate_precipitation()` offer switching to 5min data by setting ``hourly=False`` in the function calls.
-Moreover, the former function allows for different level configurations (``levels`` can be set to 9 (standard), 10, or eleven, depending on the number of bnanching levels to be considered in the cascade model).
+Moreover, the former function allows for different level configurations (``levels`` can be set to 9 (standard), 10, or 11, depending on the number of branching levels to be considered in the cascade model).
+The usage of the cascade model for sub-hourly precipitation is demonstrated in a Jupyter notebook (see `/examples/precip5min_example.ipynb`).
 * `method='masterstation'` (P3).
 If hourly values are available for another site in the vicinity of the station considered, the cumulative sub-daily mass curve can be transferred from the station that provides hourly values to the station of interest.

 ## Utilities